General Data Protection Regulation (GDPR)

 General Workforce Privacy Awareness Training

 For the general workforce, global privacy awareness training need not make employees experts on the GDPR.
-Instead, the training should focus more generally on privacy.
-Training should teach employees what to do to protect personal data to respect people’s rights and fulfill the obligations of GDPR, including GDPR responsibilities, GDPR rights, and GDPR penalties.
-Training should also explain why protecting personal data is important.
+Instead, the GDPR staff awareness training should focus more generally on privacy.
+Training should teach employees what to do to protect personal data to respect people’s rights and fulfill the obligations of GDPR, including responsibilities, rights, and penalties.
+GDPR training online should also explain why protecting personal data is important.
 The courses below offer privacy awareness training that focuses on core principles of privacy.

 This course (~ 25 minutes) covers the same material as the Global Privacy and Data Protection course but with some additional content and in a different style.
 The course focuses on key concepts of privacy common across international jurisdictions as well as explains areas where approaches to privacy diverge.
 The course discusses why data protection and privacy are important, how to recognize personal data, and the various responsibilities that must be followed throughout the life cycle of personal data.